Constant High Pitch Sound Driving You Mad

 Disclaimer

-CBCT revealed the space between the C1 atlas Transverse processes (C1-TVP) were positioned in a atypical manner.
-They were significantly anteriorly deviated, the right C1-TVP was positioned anteriorly to the styloid process and left C1-TVP was in aligned with the styloid process.
-There has to be a certain space maintained between the space of the C1-TVP and the styloid process because certain structures pass between them and one of them is called "Internal Jugular Vein (IJV)".
+CBCT revealed that the space between the C1 atlas transverse processes (C1-TVP) was positioned unusually.
+The right C1-TVP was significantly anteriorly deviated, positioned anterior to the styloid process, while the left C1-TVP was aligned with the styloid process.
+Maintaining a certain amount of space between the C1-TVP and the styloid process is important as several vital structures pass between them, one of which is the Internal Jugular Vein (IJV).

 The following is the same measurement from the CBCT of this case's.